opexsw/testnowjavaexample/README.md

 1. How to initialize different browsers
 2. How to write appropriate setup and teardown's
 3. How to take failed scenario screenshots
-4. How to create json and html reports which helps TestNow to create consolidated reports for you.
+4. How to create json and html reports which helps REAN Test to create consolidated reports for you.
 5. How to organize code in case of Java Cucumber setup
 6. and few more which you can relate to ... :)